RaphaelDeLaGhetto/whatdandoes.info/source/_posts/Galatians-5-13-26-Living-by-the-Spirit-s-Power.md

 ## Be a part of God's Story

-In reading this passage and praying for God's message to the Tsuu T'ina Nation and Calgary, all the talk of the Spirit fit nicely with the season.
+In reading this passage and praying for God's message to Calgary, all the talk of the Spirit fit nicely with the season.
 By contrast, it may seem unusual to talk so much about the Law at Christmas.
 For some, the Law may even play a role in their own Christmas stories.
 When the law gets involved, someone got hurt.
 Maybe families were separated.
 It's hard to think of good stories when the Law gets involved.

 In Galatians Paul tells us Moses' Law has no power when we live by the Spirit.
 The Law only has power over those living apart from the Spirit.
 Unlike the Spirit, the Law cannot set us free unless it imprisoned us in the first place.
 It cannot protect us, because the Law only shows up when there is a victim.
 The Law serves only to convict us of our crimes and determine how we are to be punished.